dermatz/mageforge/CONTRIBUTING.md

 ## Coding Standards

 - **Magento Coding Standards**: Adhere to the Magento Coding Standards throughout your code.
-- **Code Validation**: Run `trunk check` to ensure your code complies with our coding rules.
-Our pipeline will also automatically check this.
+- **Code Validation**: Make sure your code is free of errors and warnings.
+- **GitHub Actions**: Our pipeline will automatically check coding standards using GitHub Actions.

 ## Documentation Guidelines